ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

 ### Why

-When I write code (usually open source and hosted with ❤️  by [GitHub](https://github.com/)), I don't want propritary companies benefiting (and making money) from my code when I don't.
+When I write code (usually open source and hosted with ❤️  by [GitHub](https://github.com/)), I don't want proprietary companies benefiting (and profiting) from my code when I don't.

 When you license code as GNU GPL, you're basically saying

 > Haha!
 Get rekt, proprietary hoggers!
 You can't use my code while other people can!

-In other words, beliving that software should be free.... **as in freedom**.
+I believe that software should be free.... **as in freedom**.
+You are free to distibute, use, and modify.
+If you want to fork this, it must be open source.

+In other words, I do not want proprietary companies having an advantage.

 Even if these licenses seem like there will be no cost, you technically *can* use it for commercial purposes.
 It's just that it's quite useless to do that.
-Technically you *can* sell code under a price, but then you have to let them distibute the code, thus letting them create a free ($0) version.
-I like that.
+While you *can* sell the MIT/Apache/GPL code under a price, but then you have to let them distibute the code, thus allowing them create a free ($0) version.

 ### Conclusion

 Currently, I have spent $0 dollars on the internet.
 I like that and want to keep it like that: we all benefit from free software.
+I want everyone to benefit from my code, but not in a way were I ~~won't get credit~~ cheated on.

 For a GNU DAWN!
 For freedom!